yon2004/ubnt_cloudflared/README.md

 ```

 ### uninstall
-If you wish to go back to using the builtin DNS do the following.
+To go back to using the builtin DNS do the following.
 ```sh
 sudo /etc/init.d/cloudflared-dns stop
 sudo rm /etc/init.d/cloudflared-dns
 sudo rm /usr/local/bin/cloudflared
 ```
+Configure DNS in the webUI and dnsmasq will start after you save your configuration.

 ### notes
 when cloudflared is installed do not configure the DNS service in the webUI without first uninstalling cloudflared as both services use port 53.